-When talking about soft skills, we refer to the set of skills that contact or call center agents must possess to get along with colleagues in the workplace and to provide customer services with:
+When talking about soft skills, we refer to the set of skills that contact or call center agents must possess to get along with colleagues in the workplace and to provide customer services, and what are those soft skills?
+They are:

 Though, as an employer it is very difficult to determine if the candidate has them just by reading their resume, it is important to be aware of them.